nathanielnyema/rataGUI/README.md

 ```

 # Custom Camera Models
 RataGUI's modular framework makes adding another camera model an easy and straightfoward process.
-Simply edit the provided TemplateCamera.py class with the required basic functionality
-to fit your specific camera model use-case.
-These functions enable the acquisition engine to find, initialize, extract frames from the camera and properly closing it.
+Simply edit the provided TemplateCamera.py class with the required basic functionality to fit your specific camera model use-case.
+These functions enable the acquisition engine to find, initialize, read frames and properly close the camera.

 # Custom Plugins